nguyenhuuca/booking-app/README.md

      - Support dynamic type as json, can query with json format
      - Relational database.
 2. **Arch**
-   - Apply micro-service arch for easy to scale, and easy to maintaince, and also we aree clearly the boundary context: booking and audit.
+   - Apply micro-service arch for easy to scale, and easy to maintaince, and also we are clearly the boundary context: booking and audit.
 3. **Application**
    - Only focus one thing: make the application/service become abstraction as much as posiple:
      - Follow SOLID principle to implement service